 Matt Lane Matt Lane

-When Reality Reads Like a Rough Draft
+Reality as a Rough Draft

 An exploration of why reality feels increasingly fictional, examining how our era's overwhelming contradictions and impossible timing might indicate we're living inside the most sophisticated form of entertainment ever created.
 Through the lens of an artist born at the dawn of the technological revolution, the essay argues that what feels like chaos is actually creative abundance—suggesting our existence might be a cosmic narrative so advanced we've forgotten we're experiencing a constructed story.